jdc-cunningham/pi-zero-hq-cam/camera/body/README.md

 ### Lenses

 - 5mm sonew
+  - this is the best "all around" lens since it's 27.5mm full frame equivalent
 - 12mm arducam
+  - this is used as a macro lens
 - 35mm arducam
+  - narrow due to the 5.5 crop factor
 - 8-50mm arducam
+  - this works best with the Arducam camera IMX477 camera
+  - depending on which adapter is used the lens works better close or far eg. rpi adapter vs. 2 c-cs adapters (hence multiple stl files)

 The 8-50mm uses 2 ring adapters (shorter).
 The other 3 use the RPi HQ Cam ring adapter.